dokastho/water-bot/README.md

 # water-bot
-bot that empties a water tank when it gets full
+arduino that empties a water tank when it gets full